Problem of religious language: Classical understanding of religious language

 Religious language is a philosophical problem arising from the difficulties in accurately describing God.
 Because God is generally conceived as incorporeal, infinite, and timeless, ordinary language cannot always apply to that entity.
 This makes speaking about or attributing properties to God difficult: a religious believer might simultaneously wish to describe God as good, yet also hold that God's goodness is unique and cannot be articulated by human language of goodness.
 This raises the problem of how (and whether) God can be meaningfully spoken about at all, which causes problems for religious belief since the ability to describe and talk about God is important in religious life.
 The French philosopher Simone Weil expressed this problem in her work Waiting for God, in which she outlined her dilemma: she was simultaneously certain of God's love and conscious that she could not adequately describe him.

 The medieval doctrine of divine simplicity also poses problems for religious language.
 This suggests that God has no accidental properties – these are properties that a being can have which do not contribute to its essence.
 If God has no accidental properties, he cannot be as he is traditionally conceived, because properties such as goodness are accidental.
 If divine simplicity is accepted, then to describe God as good would entail that goodness and God have the same definition.
 Such limits can also be problematic to religious believers; for example, the Bible regularly ascribes different emotions to God, ascriptions which would be implausible according to the doctrine of divine simplicity.

+Univocity

+Mulla Sadra, the great Muslim philosopher, as well as his contemporary defenders like Seyyed Jaaber Mousavirad, has advocated the positive theory of complete univocity.
+According to this view, God exists and has attributes like power, knowledge, life, etc., in the same sense we generally use them.
+However, the difference is that these concepts are realized defectively in the case of human beings.
+When it comes to God, we must purify these concepts from contingent and imperfect features and then attribute them to Him.
+Therefore, God has ontological commonalities with human beings in terms of existence and attributes, but there are also fundamental differences between them in the mode and intensity of existence, which are not quantitative but existential.